BucketofJava/ReflectiveCommands/README.md

 # ReflectiveCommands
-A plugin whcih allows you to access functions from other plugins through commands
+A plugin which allows you to access functions from other plugins through commands